 - Sleep efficacy (the amount of time asleep)

 - Daytime alertness

 - Performance of memory recognition tasks

 Now that you’ve read about bone broth benefits, you’re probably wondering how you can make homemade bone broth on your own.
 Fortunately, it’s easy to do.
 You can follow this bone broth recipe or try the simple recipe below.

 For this recipe, you’ll need:

 - Four pounds of beef bones (even better from grass-fed beef) with marrow, chopped

 - A variety of herbs of your choice

-Enjoy a hot cup of keto bone broth in the morning for a light breakfast or as an easy meal throughout the day to get all your favorite nutrients in while maintaining ketosis and burning fat.
+Enjoy a hot cup of keto bone broth in the morning for a light breakfast or as an easy meal during the day to get essential nutrients while maintaining ketosis and burning fat.

 Check out Perfect Keto’s recipe section for more ideas on how you can incorporate collagen into your daily meals.